beancount/beancount2ledger/README.md

 Beancount2ledger converts files in the [beancount](https://beancount.github.io/) format to either [ledger](https://ledger-cli.org/) or [hledger](https://hledger.org/) output.

+# Installation

+You can install beancount2ledger with pip:

+    pip3 install beancount2ledger

 ## Usage

 Beancount2ledger takes a file argument, loads the file into beancount data structures, and converts the data to ledger output.